241 further coronavirus cases recorded in the East Riding

-The number of coronavirus cases in the East Riding increased by 960 over the weekend, official figures show.
+The number of coronavirus cases in the East Riding increased by 241 in the last 24 hours, official figures show.

-A total of 23,380 people had been confirmed as testing positive for Covid-19 in the area when the UK coronavirus daily dashboard was updated on July 19 (Monday), up from 22,420 on Friday.
+A total of 48,872 people had been confirmed as testing positive for Covid-19 in the East Riding owhen the UK coronavirus daily dashboard was updated on Wednesday, November 24, up from 48,631 on Tuesday.

-However, there were no new coronavirus deaths recorded over the weekend in East Yorkshire.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in the East Riding.

-The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in the East Riding of Yorkshire.
+The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in the East Riding.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three-quarters of people in the East Riding have received two doses of a Covid-19 vaccine.
+The figures also show that more than four in five people in the East Riding have received two doses of a Covid-19 vaccine.

 The latest figures show 259,029 people had received both jabs by Tuesday, November 23 – 82% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Across England, 80% of people aged 12 and above had received a second dose of the jab.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.